 Start cutting around the image.
 To avoid imperfect cuts when carving, keep the speed setting on a higher speed.
 It’s also a good idea to start with a small cutting head first and work your way up.

-Make sure to clean away any sawdust often to see what you have carved, because the sawdust looks like areas that you need to cut and of course you might make mistake.
-I am sure that you don’t want to end up with cutting something that you didn’t want to cut!
+Make sure to clean away any sawdust often to see what you have carved because the sawdust looks like areas that you need to cut and of course you might make mistake.
+I am sure that you don’t want to end up cutting something you didn’t want to cut!

 Tips for Cutting Metal

 When cutting metal, we advise you to use high speed but low pressure and try to avoid sideways (flat way on the disk) movement or twisting in the cut.
 If the motor bogs down, reduce pressure.
-Always wear protection glasses and gloves because it can always happen to break cutting wheels and hurt yourself.
-Also it will be good to hold the tool both hands.
+Always wear protection glasses and gloves because it can happen to break cutting wheels and hurt yourself.
+Also, it will be good to hold the tool with both hands.

 Tips for Engraving